rodneyshupe/Cookbook/Recipes/Entrees/Poultry/BeerCanChicken.rst

    center.
 If using a charcoal grill, preheat it to medium.
 If using a gas grill, place all the wood chips in the smoker box and preheat the grill to high; then, when smoke appears, lower the heat to medium.
 3. Pop the tab on the beer can.
-Using a “church key” style can opener, make 6 or 7 holes in the top of the can.
+Using a "church key" style can opener, make 6 or 7 holes in the top of the can.
 Pour out the top inch of beer, then spoon the remaining dry rub through the holes into the beer.
 Holding the chicken upright, with the opening of the body